jaggad/cru-challenge/README.md

 # Notes, choices & assumptions

+So there's always more to be done, but I don't want to spend hours and hours polishing features that nobody is going to ever use or see.
+I feel what has been done in this repo is enough of a representation that I didn't need to implement extra features and functionality for the sake of it.

+There is enough variety of element, state management, business logic, code quality, repo structing, repo ecosystem setup, and basic layout and design implementation.
+Happy to discuss further in person regarding somechoices.

+See below information for some choices and also what could further be done if this repo were to be continued.

 - I opted to use material design to save some time on creating designs and not overcomplicating this matter as I determined it was more about demonstrating quality, structure, and logic implementation rather than the simple component design.

 - I wasn't sure of the best way to display data as I've never worked with or seen a rostering app or been on a roster before.
 I decided to simply reference the screenshot for CRU's product and have a go at infering functinonality from that

--The user can select between 1 - n days to display, any amount over 7 days e.g one week will not display well, this is a limiation i chose not to address for this test
+- The user can select between 1 - n days to display, any amount over 7 days e.g one week will not display well, this is a limiation i chose not to address for this test

 - The start / end time update is not the most user-friendly but more powerful as it allows changing time and day for the shifts.